oufrad/Data-Structures-and-Algorithms/Data-Structures/Data-Structures.md

 Numerous methods exist to address hash collisions in hash tables.

 To gain a better understanding of hash collision resolution, explore the visualization provided by [Open Hashing Visualization (usfca.edu)](https://www.cs.usfca.edu/~galles/visualization/OpenHash.html).

+# Linked List

+Linked lists are essential data structures offering unique advantages over arrays.

+## Why Use Linked Lists?

+While arrays, both static and dynamic, have fixed or limited memory allocations, linked lists provide dynamic memory management.
+When arrays are full and require resizing, elements need to be copied to a new location, incurring a time complexity of O(n).
+Additionally, inserting or deleting elements in arrays necessitates shifting indexes, also O(n) operations.

+Linked lists mitigate these issues:

+- Prepend: O(1)
+- Append: O(1)
+- Lookup: O(n)
+- Insert: O(n)
+- Delete: O(n)

+Unlike arrays, linked lists do not require shifting elements during insertions or deletions; instead, they adjust pointers.

+### Array Advantages over Linked Lists

+Arrays offer fast access to elements via indices, with a time complexity of O(1).
+In contrast, linked lists require iteration (traversal) to find a specific value, resulting in a time complexity of O(n).

+Moreover, arrays benefit from sequential memory access, leveraging computer caching systems for faster iteration compared to linked lists.

+## What is a Linked List?

+A linked list comprises nodes connected by pointers.

+- Each node contains a data value and a pointer to the next node.
+- The first node, known as the head, and the last node, the tail, define the linked list.
+The tail points to null.

+Linked lists may not be available in all programming languages.
+For instance, in JavaScript, you need to implement them from scratch.

+Explore a visual representation of linked lists at [Linked List (Single, Doubly), Stack, Queue, Deque - VisuAlgo](https://visualgo.net/en/list).